mukeshdroid/mukeshdroid.github.io/_drafts/Overcomplicated-take-on-In-person-Secret-Santa-allocation.markdown

 ## Figuring out Requirements

 Before we go on exploring further ideas, it might be helpful to elucidate the exact requirements.
-Sjouke Mauw Et al. lay out the following requirements in the paper Security Protocols for Secret Santa. [^3]
+Sjouke Mauw et al. lay out the following requirements in the paper Security Protocols for Secret Santa. [^3]

 [^3]: [Security Protocols for Secret Santa by Sjouke Mauw Et al.](http://link.springer.com/10.1007/978-3-662-45921-8_26)

 ![Secret Santa Problem Requirements](/assets/images/secret-santa-problem-specification.png)

+The first requirement of $$f$$ being a bijection is composed of two parts, f must be surjective and injective.
+The first of the two makes sure no one is left out and each person is assigned to someone as their secrets santa.
+The second part ensures that each person only has to gift one person and on the same note, each person only gets gift from one person.

+The second requirement of irreflexity ensures we are not assigned as our own secret santa.
+The third property of randomness ensures that the draws are fair and cannot be influenced.
+The fourth requirement of anonimity tells that we can know no information about allocation should be revealed.
+For two participants, we know the allocation (duh!).
+However, we still donot invalidate our requirement 4 as it was deducible just from requiremnt 2.

+The last requiremnt is what is missing from our naive scheme above.
+We want verfiabiloity i.e, the ability to idenitfy the secret santa assigned to the party who didnt get the gift.

 ## A better Approach

+While looking for better algorithms, I stumbled over the following [algorithm by @hmakholm posted at stackexchnage](https://math.stackexchange.com/questions/1054644/santa-is-secretly-deranged-or-how-to-hand-generate-assignments-for-a-gift-exch/1054673#1054673).

 ![Secret Santa Allocation Algorithm 2](/assets/images/secret-santa-soln-stack-exchange.png)